Plutonomicon/cardano-transaction-lib/V3-REPORT.md

 # Milestone 2 - Stake validators

-Tests that demonstrate stake validators support are located in [test/Plutip/Staking.purs](./test/Plutip/Staking.purs) and can be run using `npm run staking-test` from the development shell, with CTL runtime running (`nix run -L .#ctl-runtime`).
+Tests that demonstrate stake validators support are located in [test/Plutip/Staking.purs](./test/Plutip/Staking.purs) and can be run using `npm run staking-test` from the development shell.

 It covers: